Ethan Kath

-Biography

-Early life and Career
+Early life and career

 Kath was born to Italian parents in Toronto, Ontario, on December 25, 1977.
 Prior to Crystal Castles, Kath played different instruments in many bands.
 At age 14, he played drums in Jakarta, an anarchist-hardcore band.
 Later, he was the bassist in a sleaze metal band called Kïll Cheerleadër under the pseudonym "Ethan Deth", originally "Ethan Cawke".
 He was also in a two-piece folk band.

 Crystal Castles were known for the elusiveness of their off-stage lives and identities.
 Kath was routinely photographed wearing hoodies which obscured some or all of his face and has gone by many different aliases over the years.

 Rolling Stone named Crystal Castles icons of 20 Years of Lollapalooza.
 Kath and his band Crystal Castles received the John Peel Award For Innovation at the 2011 NME Awards.
 Crystal Castles' debut album was included in NMEs "Top 100 Greatest Albums of the Decade" list at #39.